input-output-hk/partner-chains/toolkit/pallets/sidechain/README.md

 ### Node

-Relationships between the `partner-chains-session` pallet and the node:
+Relationships between the `partner-chains-session` pallet and the node client:

 ```mermaid
 graph TB